barbagroup/snake-repro/MesnardBarba-CSiE.md

 But another problem persisted: after the wake vortices hit the edge of the computational domain in the downstream side, a nasty back pressure appeared there and started propagating to the inside of the domain.
 This situation is also unphysical, and we were certain there was a problem with the chosen outflow boundary condition in OpenFOAM, but did not find any way to stipulate another, more appropriate boundary condition.
 We used a zero-gradient condition for the pressure at the outlet, which we found was a widespread choice in the examples and documentation of OpenFOAM.
-After months, one typing mistake when launching a run from the command line made OpenFOAM print out the set of available boundary conditions, and we found that an _advective_ condition was available that could solve our problem (all this time, we were looking for _convective_ condition, which is just another name for the same thing).
+After months, one typing mistake when launching a run from the command line made OpenFOAM print out the set of available boundary conditions, and we found that an _advective_ condition was available that could solve our problem (all this time, we were looking for a _convective_ condition, which is just another name for the same thing).
 Finally, simulations with OpenFOAM were looking correct—and happily, the main feature of the aerodynamics was replicated: an enhanced lift coefficient at 35º angle-of-attack.
 But not all is perfect.
 The time signatures of lift and drag coefficient do show differences between our OpenFOAM calculation and the original published ones.